 8. Computer Engineering

 Computer engineers design computer hardware, systems, networks and software.
-Computer engineering combines other disciplines, such as electrical engineering and computer science, as well as software engineering and design.
+Computer engineering combines other engineering disciplines, such as electrical engineering and computer science, as well as software engineering and design.

 9. Industrial Engineering